alexandrajulius/approval-tests/README.md

 # Approval Tests

 ## Why to use Approval Tests
-Given you have some logic that receives input and creates output,\
+Given you have (possibly legacy) code that receives input and creates output,\
 and you want to cover it with unit tests,\
 and you are too lazy to specify the output for each input in your tests,\
 then you should use Approval Tests.